 You see, a coach must be able to ratchet things up to the next level as a team progresses.
 He would limit in his ability to do that if he was already hitting balls near the maximum of his power before we’d even played our first competitive match.

 By backing down from his hard swings a bit this young coach could do a couple of things.
 First, he could save those hits for latter when we really wanted to give the players a big challenge.
-Second, we could avoid creating confidence issues within the team as they struggled to dig the balls he was hitting.
+Second, we could avoid creating confidence issues within the team as they struggled to dig the balls he was hitting (which I talk about here).
 Thirdly, and perhaps even more importantly, he could keep the players from losing respect for him as may have been the case if they thought he was just out to abuse them or make them look bad.

 Just another one of those nuance things which makes for good coaching.